nickappleton/cop/README.md

 ## cop_alloc

-A growing allocator which supports custom alignment and pushing and poping of allocation state.
+A virtual memory allocator which supports custom alignment and pushing and poping of allocation state.

 ## cop_attributes

 Useful function and variable attributes which may not exist in C90.

+## cop_conversions

+Serialisation/deserialisation routines.

+## cop_filemap

+A memory mapped file-IO module

 ## cop_thread